 - Phone or video call

 - Quick WhatsApp messages

-In summary, ask your employees what they want to be contacted about, how often and through which channels.
+In summary, make sure you ask your employees what they want to be contacted about, how often, and through which channels.

 Written by Lilith Nagorski, Bespoke Project Lead at WorkBuzz